canjs/can-stache/docs/helpers.md

 ### Evaluating Helpers

-If you want to use a helper with a [can-stache.Sections section], you need to call `options.fn(context)` in your return statement.
-This will return a string with the resulting evaluated [can-stache.Sections section].
+If you want to use a helper with a [can-stache.tags.section] tag, you need to call `options.fn(context)` in your return statement.
+This will return a document fragment or string with the resulting evaluated subsection.

 Similarly, you can call `options.inverse(context)` to evaluate the template between an `{{else}}` tag and the closing tag.